i05nagai/memorandum/language/english_speaking.md

         * to make a phone call to sb
     * tinkle
         * an act of urination
+* malarkey
+    * meaningless talk
+    * nonsense
+    * silly behaviour or nonsense:
+        * I like the socializing but I can't be bothered with dressing up and all that malarkey.
 * fuzzy
 * prestidigitation
     * magic tricks performed as entertainment.